Decision Models for Selecting Federated Learning Architecture Patterns: Federated Machine Learning: Next-word Prediction

-Fig.~\ref{Fig:FLOps} illustrates the overview of federated learning.
+{Fig.~\ref{Fig:FLOps} illustrates the overview of federated machine learning, under a next-word prediction example in a mobile phone keyboard application.
 There are two types of system nodes: (1) central server, and (2) client device.
-The operations of a federated learning system can be explained through a next-word prediction model in a mobile phone keyboard application.
-Firstly, the learning coordinator (central server) of a federated learning system initiates the keyboard application.
+Firstly, the learning coordinator (central server) of a federated machine learning system initiates the keyboard application.
 The contributor clients (client devices) are mobile phone users.
-The federated learning process begins with the creation of a training task, usually by the central server.
-For instance, the keyboard application is embedded with an initial global model (including scripts \& hyperparameters), which is then sent to the participating client devices.
+The federated machine learning process begins with the creation of a training task (includes training hyperparameters, epochs, aggregation rounds, deployment strategy, etc.), usually by the central server.
+For instance, the keyboard application is embedded with an initial global model (including scripts \& hyperparameters), which is then sent to the participating client devices.}

 On the client side, the global model is received and the training is performed locally across the client devices using the raw client data.
 In each training round, the client device will perform one for several training epochs to optimise the local model.
 In this case, the smartphones optimise the model using the keyboard typing data.
 After that, the updated local model is submitted by each participating client device to the central server to perform model aggregation to form a new version of the global model.
-The new global model is re-distributed to the client devices for the next training round.
+The new global model is re-distributed to the client devices for the next aggregation round.
 The entire process repeats until the global model converges.
 After the completion of training, the central server deploys the converged global model to the client devices.
 In this example, the keyboard application provider applies the converged model in the latest version of the application for existing or new application users to perform the next word predictions.